curtishd/Catppuccino/READMD.md

 **CI** Runs on every push and dispatch to the main branch.

 ### Viewing CI Results
-1. Go to the "Actions" tab in your
+1. Go to the "Actions" tab in your repo.
 2. Click on a specific workflow run to see detailed logs for each job and step.
 3. A green checkmark indicates a successful run, while a red cross indicates a failure.
 4. After CI complete, a local executable is generated.
 Just download and run as usual.